 No government has yet taken the next step of reshaping its policies to promote happiness, but clear patterns show that levels of happiness tend to be higher in richer, more equal and more democratic countries, strong proof that the tears of the world are not constant.

 This interest will take shape in a new organisation called Action for Happiness, which will offer access to the mushrooming knowledge base about how we can influence our own happiness, or the happiness of our place of work or school, or our community and society.
+Some of this knowledge amounts to common sense.
+Exercise helps; other tips are more surprising: for instance, thanking people each evening for the good they have done you during the day serves as a protection against mild depression.

 Neuroscience and Social Research